VibhashDwivedi/Interactly-Assignment/Readme.md

     ngrok http 3000
     ```

     - Copy the Forwarding URL: After running the above command, ngrok will provide you with a forwarding URL that looks something like http://<ngrok-id>.ngrok.io.
 This URL will tunnel requests to your local server running on port 3000.
+Update this url in createCall function.

 5. Start the server
     ```sh